-During the years ended 31 December 2023 and 2022, the management engaged the valuer to perform the valuation on the Group's leasehold lands in Suriname.
+During the year ended 31 December 2023, the management engaged the valuer to perform the valuation on the Group's leasehold lands in Suriname.

-The management of the Group determined that the recoverable amounts were lower than their carrying amounts of the leasehold lands in Suriname.
-The recoverable amounts of the leasehold lands in Suriname were HK\$8,964,000 (2022: HK\$10,944,000) as at 31 December 2023.
-Accordingly, an impairment loss in the amount of HK\$286,000 (2022: a reversal of impairment of HK\$901,000) was made for certain leasehold lands located in Suriname.
+During the year ended 31 December 2023, the management of the Group determined that the recoverable amounts were lower than their carrying amounts of the leasehold lands in Suriname.
+The recoverable amounts of the leasehold lands in Suriname were HK\$8,964,000 as at 31 December 2023.
+Accordingly, an impairment loss in the amount of HK\$286,000 was made for certain leasehold lands located in Suriname for the year ended 31 December 2023.

-The recoverable amounts of leasehold lands in Suriname at the end of the reporting period were determined by fair value less costs of disposal, which were based on the valuation reports prepared by an independent professional valuer with reference to the market price transactions on arm's length terms for land comparable in size and location to that held by the Group.
+The recoverable amounts of leasehold lands in Suriname as at 31 December 2023 were determined by fair value less costs of disposal, which were based on the valuation reports prepared by an independent professional valuer with reference to the market price transactions on arm's length terms for land comparable in size and location to that held by the Group.
 The fair value on which the recoverable amounts were based is categorised as a Level 3 measurement.
-The most significant unobservable input into this valuation approach is unit price per land area, estimated based on the average of recent transaction prices ranging from US\$28.51 to US\$99.09 (2022: from US\$27.40 to US\$127.91) per m.
-A significant increase/ decrease in unit price per land area would result in significant increase/decrease in fair value.
+The most significant unobservable input into this valuation approach is unit price per land area, estimated based on the average of recent transaction prices ranging from US\$28.51 per m2 to US\$99.09 per m2.
+A significant increase/decrease in unit price per land area would result in significant increase/decrease in fair value.